tenet-ac-za/eduroam-imap-playbook/README.md

 ### EAP-TTLS/PAP

 Because FreeRADIUS has no access to a cleartext password, only PAP can be used as an inner/phase two authentication method.
-This typically means you need to configure clients to use TTLS/PAP.
+This typically means you need to configure clients to use TTLS/PAP (PEAP/MSCHAPv2 will **not** work).
 This was not originally supported out-the-box by Windows, but Windows 10 now includes a TTLS supplicant.
+Likewise Android and wpasupplicant on Linux both support TTLS.

 ### Scalability

 Setting up an IMAP connection is slow (~ 2 seconds) and more resource intensive than other authentication methods.
-This means that the IMAP approach likely does not scale! *pam_imap* does do some caching of credentials which may improve this.
+This means that the IMAP approach likely does not scale! **pam_imap** does do some caching of credentials which may improve this.
 Nevertheless you should really only consider this for the smallest of sites.

+### GSuite and 2FA

+If you're using this with Google GSuite and your account has two-factor authentication turned on, you obviously can't supply the second factor via EAP.
+This means you won't be able to authenticate on eduroam with your normal GSuite username and password.
+Fortunately Google have preempted the problem in the form of [app passwords](https://support.google.com/accounts/answer/185833?hl=en), which are designed for legacy applications that don't suppport 2FA.
+To authenticate on eduroam using a GSuite account that has 2FA turned on, you'll need to [generate a new app password](https://security.google.com/settings/security/apppasswords) and then use your GSuite username and the app password to connect.